lwooly/cs50x-final-project/README.md

 #### Description:

 Introduction:
-Surftrack is a web based application to enable surfers to record in detail their surf sessions, allowing for a better appreciation of the factors that impact and effect surf conditions at local surf spots.
+Surftrack is a web based application to enable surfers to record in detail their surf sessions, allowing for a better appreciation of the factors that impact and affect surf conditions at local surf spots.
 This in turn will allow for a greater understanding of future forecasts provided by Surfline.com, resulting in optimal time and spot choice for the best waves.

 Surfline.com is a global surf forecasting website which provides accurate surf forecasting data for hundreds of surf spots around the globe.
-Surftrack accesses this data via an API and provides recording, presentation and filtering features to enable a surfer to have a look at current forecasts and compare them to previous records of actual surf sessions.
+Surftrack accesses this data via an API and provides recording, presentation and filtering features to enable a surfer to review current forecasts and compare them to previous records of actual surf sessions.

 Files:
 app.py